-Before coming to Colorado, Hinchey served as the Vice President of Commercial for English Football League Championship side Derby County for the last three years.
-While at Derby County, he oversaw a radical change in the club’s commercial approach, introducing a number of innovative ideas and policies unique to English football that have brought great success and results ‘off the field’.
+Prior to arriving in Colorado, Hinchey served as the Vice President of Commercial for English Football League Championship side Derby County for three years.
+While there he oversaw a radical change in the club’s commercial approach, introducing a number of innovative ideas and policies unique to English football that have brought great success and results off the field.

-The Rams broke new ground by becoming the first club to secure a ‘Season Presenting Partner’ when telecoms firm Buymobilephones.net signed up for the 2008/9 season, a relationship which has since grown to become Derby County’s first shirt sponsor through 2013.
+The Rams broke new ground by becoming the first club to secure a ‘Season Presenting Partner’ when telecoms firm Buymobilephones.net signed up for the 2008-09 season, a relationship which grew to become Derby County’s shirt sponsor through 2013.
 Under his leadership, the Rams more than doubled their sponsorship revenue and saw record sales figures for corporate hospitality.

-His start in professional sports came began with the Los Angeles Kings in 1991 and continued as vice president of marketing and corporate sales for the Utah Grizzlies and the E Center (ice hockey venue for the 2002 Olympic Games), senior vice president of business development for the Long Beach Ice Dogs and director of strategic alliances for Maloof Sports & Entertainment, where he developed strategic and innovative plans for all corporate partnerships integral to the NBA Sacramento Kings, WNBA Sacramento Monarchs, WISL Sacramento Knights, ARCO Arena and Senior PGA Tour Gold Rush Classic.
+His start in professional sports came began with the Los Angeles Kings in 1991 and continued as Director of Strategic Alliances for Maloof Sports & Entertainment, where he developed strategic and innovative plans for all corporate partnerships integral to the NBA Sacramento Kings, WNBA Sacramento Monarchs, WISL Sacramento Knights, ARCO Arena and Senior PGA Tour Gold Rush Classic.

-Hinchey’s introduction into the world’s game came in the summer of 1994 where he held the position of Assistant Press Officer for the World Cup during all competitions, including the Final at the Rose Bowl in Los Angeles.
+As an introduction to the world’s game, Hinchey first worked in soccer in the summer of 1994, when he held the position of Assistant Press Officer for the FIFA World Cup during all competitions, including the Final at the Rose Bowl in Los Angeles.